AnneLouisedb/ai4mi_project/readme.md

 - (2) Median image size 512 x 512 voxels
 - (3) Intensity distribution
 - (4) Image modality: CT

 ### Pre-processing
-In this implementation, images are resampled in-plane with third order spline, out of plane with nearest neighbour.
+In this implementation, based on the [dataset fingerprint](source)images are resampled in-plane with third order spline, out of plane with nearest neighbour.
 Intensity normalization for CT images (CTNormalization scheme) involves global data percentile clipping and z-score normalization using the global foreground mean, helping the model to generalize better during training.
 ### Post-processing
-TO DO
+TO DO - refer to image?

 | Ground Truth | U-Net | U-Net+DR | nnU-Net+DR |
 |--------------|----------|----------|------------|